do-community/bandwidth-tool/README.md

 ### [`src/build`](./src/build)

 The build directory contains a special utility script that is used during the initial build of the tool both for deployments and in development.
-This script uses the provided DigitalOcean API key and fetches all Droplet sizes, saving them to a local JSOn file that the tool then uses.
+This script fetches all Droplet sizes, saving them to a local JSON file that the tool then uses.

 ## Contributing